Medically reviewed by Drugs.com. Last updated on Nov 6, 2019.

 Tell your doctor if you have ever had any unusual or allergic reaction to brivaracetam or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of brivaracetam in children 16 years of age and older.
-However, safety and efficacy have not been established in children younger than 16 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of brivaracetam in children 4 to 15 years of age.
+However, safety and efficacy have not been established in children younger than 4 years of age.

 Although appropriate studies on the relationship of age to the effects of brivaracetam have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.
-However, elderly patients are more likely to have age-related liver problems, which may require caution and an adjustment in the dose for patients receiving brivaracetam.
+However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving brivaracetam.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.